 - your financial situation and why you are unable to follow the programme without a scholarship.

 - your reasons for wishing to follow the study programme.

 - After submitting your online application, send an e-mail to the programme coordinator via ICRscholarships@law.leidenuniv.nl indicating your interest in the scholarship and attaching your scholarship motivation letter.

 Note that your scholarship application will only be processed after you have submitted your application for admission via Leiden University’s online application portal (uSis) and paid the application fee.

 Candidates for the scholarship are selected by the Admission Board of the programme.
-Scholarship decisions will be announced on 3 May 2021.
+Scholarship decisions will be announced in the first week of May 2022.

 The Children’s Rights Scholarship 2 is a Praesidium Libertatis scholarship.

 Additional financial information

 This is not a full scholarship.
 Part of the tuition fee (€1800) plus travel, housing and living costs must be covered by the student.
 You can find information on monthly living costs in the Netherlands on our financial matters page.